 Making it easy to present is more than an idea, it needs to be built into the core of the tools you use to empower sales teams.
 Creating “easy” starts with how the salesperson finds the right content, bookmarks it for later use, connects to external screens (who hasn’t had a problem with that – remember F5?), being able to start the presentation from any point, and then being able to speak to the content with confidence that the screen is showing what you expect it to show.

 At Bigtincan, we created Bigtincan Hub to make this process incredibly easy for the non-IT expert salesperson.
 With design help from the folks at Apple, and hundreds of the world’s leading enterprise organizations as clients, we’ve learned over and over again how important it is to give sales reps a tool they love to use.
-We’ve taken all that experience and created a system that understands how to make it easy – including finding content, connecting to and adjusting external screens, ensuring presentations kick off in presentation view with a single touch (no fumbling for that presentation start button) and work entirely offline.
+We’ve taken all that experience and created a sales content management system that understands how to make it easy – including finding content, connecting to and adjusting external screens, ensuring presentations kick off in presentation view with a single touch (no fumbling for that presentation start button) and work entirely offline.
 The Hub helps sales reps find and bookmark, not only individual presentations, but multiple presentations in a collection (we call that a bookmark stack) that they can reuse anytime.

 If you are serious about giving reps what they need to succeed in front of clients, don’t forget the pain points that come along with selling.
 Give your reps simple, powerful tools that make presentations easy.